Doraku/DefaultEcs/README.md

 - IComponentTypeReader is used to get the settings of the serialized World in case a maxComponentCount has been set for a specific type different from the maxEntityCount
 - IComponentReader is used to get all the components of an Entity

-The provided implementation TextSerializer and BinarySerializer are still in development and do not support serialization of interface nor abstract types and member.
-Types without a default constructor are not supported either.
+The provided implementation TextSerializer and BinarySerializer are still in development and do not support serialization of types without a default constructor.
 Nonetheless both are highly permissive and will serialize every fields and properties even if the are private or readonly and do not require any attribute decoration to work.
 This was a target from the get go as graphic and framework libraries do not always have well decorated type which would be used as component.